Get the Tap app

 All product users, developers, and gateway operators are required to purchase annual licences, used to maintain platform efficiency.
 These licence fees are converted to QNT and locked up in the Quant treasury.
 If a user does not renew their licence, they forfeit their fees, discouraging them from dumping tokens on the market if the price increases.

-Transaction fees for using Overledger are paid for in QNT to gateway operators.
+Transaction fees for using Overledger are paid in QNT to gateway operators.
 Since its launch in August 2018, QNT has seen consistent price growth and activity on the network.

 Where Can I Get QNT?